 Seeing first-hand, the value that we can give our clients.
 And making money!
 That is, of course, important to all entrepreneurs!

 What is the hardest part of owning and running a business?

 Having to say no. We want to help everyone but we can’t always.
 We only take on the clients that we feel we can help to grow their business.

 What are your responsibilities as a business owner?

-I have three full-time employees that are always with me and then I have about 6 part-time.
+I have three contractors that are always with me and then I have about 6 part-time contractors.
+I work with contractors as our work is usually project-based.
+And I hire contractors based on skill.
 As the business owner I am responsible for the invoicing, pitching sales, proposals, I do client-facing 100% of the time.
-Very rarely do my employees do client-facing.
 I do a lot of the consulting – anything that involves going and meeting with the clients – putting together strategy and of course I am responsible for making sure we have of all of the latest social tools paid for and in place to give our clients the best service.

 If you had one piece of advice to someone just starting, what would it be?